Support for researchers at NTU

 The Concordat and UK route to the HR Excellence in Research Award process is managed by Vitae, the national organisation championing the personal, professional and career development of researchers.

-The Research Office provides professional support to research leaders and research active staff across NTU.
+Research Operations provide professional support to research leaders and research active staff across NTU.
 The team provides bespoke advice and guidance to researchers with regard to external research grant applications, monitors research performance across Schools and NTU-wide research themes and ensures compliance with external regulation of national and international organisations and research funders.

 Research Development Function: supports the development of high-quality research bids / applications across the NTU discipline range.
 This team provides up-to-date knowledge of funding bodies and supports academics to develop external partnerships, build research consortia and create high quality research and innovation funding proposals.